Fog Coating Stucco Walls, A Helpful Guide

 Fog Coat Colors

-So you take a number of companies that are out there and each one has anywhere from 5 to 20 different colors available and you get a lot of different options.
-You can actually add more or less color to accommodate a lighter or darker color when you spray it on the wall so this is another variable that comes into play when looking at all of the different colors that a stucco fog coat can potentially have.
+Color Strength: You can actually add more or less color to accommodate a lighter or darker color when you spray it on the wall, so this is another variable that comes into play when looking at all the different colors that a stucco fog coat can potentially have.

 Questions That Commonly Come Up...

 The sprayer can get clogged with sand particles, even after you screen the material, which can be a downside.
-Another downside would be the fact that you can only apply fog coat to unpainted, traditional stucco finishes, making it more of a specialty item and not a "general fix" type.
+Another downside would be the fact that you can only apply fog coat to traditional stucco finishes, making it more of a specialty item and not a "general fix" type of product.

-If you paint, however, you will have to repaint every so often (3-7 years on average) taking away that "maintenance-free aspect).
-The cost is roughly the same too and is quite marginal when comparing the cost of the material, tools that you will need to buy, etc.
+The cost is roughly the same too and is quite marginal when comparing the cost of the material and tools that you will need to buy.

 About the author